 Derby Invisalign experts

-Dillehay Orthodontics is your trusted expert straightening smiles for patients of all ages in Derby, Wichita, Arkansas City, Newton, and surrounding communities.
+Dillehay Orthodontics is your trusted expert straightening smiles for patients of all ages in Derby, Wichita, Arkansas City, Pratt, and surrounding communities.
 For teens and adults who want the same results, you get from traditional braces, but with more freedom and flexibility, Invisalign could be the answer!

 What is involved in Derby Invisalign treatment?

 The Invisalign clear aligner system uses a series of clear, removable aligners to align teeth and improve oral health.
 Invisalign has been proven to be just as effective as traditional braces at treating many of the most common orthodontic issues.
 At your initial consultation, we will use x-rays and digital impressions to create a precise 3D image of the teeth at your initial consultation.
 We build a customized aligner that is specific to each patient’s smile.
 The trays are constructed of a smooth, comfortable material that fits firmly over the teeth.
 These trays are designed to be switched out every 1-2 weeks to keep up with the teeth as they move into their desired new positions.

 What are the benefits of choosing Derby Invisalign treatment?

 One of the biggest benefits of Invisalign aligners besides being nearly invisible is their removability.
 You’ll never have to worry about food getting in your brackets or wires.
 Invisalign aligners are designed to be removed before eating or drinking anything other than water.
 They’re also meant to be removed before brushing and flossing.
 This makes it’s much easier to access your teeth and maintain a good oral hygiene routine.
 Keeping your teeth clean and healthy is especially important for orthodontic patients.